-To summarize the discussions in sections 4.1 and 4.2, our simulation results suggest that the effect of estimation errors in impact matrices on the optimal execution strategy and efficient frontiers can be quite large in general.
+In summary, our computational investigation suggests that the effect of estimation errors in impact matrices on the execution strategy and efficient frontiers can be quite large in general.
 Moreover, the effect of these errors varies with the risk aversion parameter.
 For a large risk aversion parameter, the difference between the true frontier and the actual frontier is small.
 In addition, we consistently observe that imposing short selling constraints decreases the effect of estimation errors on both the optimal execution strategy and the efficient frontier.
 Moreover, when appropriate, maintaining symmetry in the permanent impact matrix decreases the effect of estimation errors.

 In our simulations, we have also noticed that it is possible for a small perturbation in impact matrices to make the Hessian matrix indefinite.
-As the number of assets grows, this issue becomes even more pronounced.
-When the Hessian matrix is indefinite, the execution cost problem (13), in which short selling is permitted, no longer has an optimal solution since the objective function becomes unbounded below.
+As the number of assets grow, this issue becomes even more pronounced.
+When the Hessian matrix is indefinite, the execution cost problem (12), in which short selling is permitted, no longer has an optimal solution since the objective function becomes unbounded below.
 This is another evidence of potentially large sensitivity of the optimal execution strategy to perturbations in the impact matrices.